microsoft/presidio/docs/anonymizer/index.md

     # Initialize the engine with logger.
     engine = AnonymizerEngine()

-    # Class the anonymize function with the text, analyzer results and
+    # Activate the anonymize function with the text, analyzer results and
     # Operators to define the anonymization type.
     result = engine.anonymize(
         text="My name is Bond, James Bond",